ubiquity/rpc-handler/README.md

-# RPC Handler
+# Permit2 RPC Manager

-An intelligent RPC handler for EVM-compatible chains that automatically selects the fastest, valid RPC endpoint from a curated whitelist.
+An intelligent RPC manager for EVM-compatible chains that automatically selects the fastest, valid RPC endpoint from a curated whitelist.

 ## Features